 American Express Delta Reserve Card Review: Things To Consider

 In addition to its reputation for prestige, this card has an enhanced airline miles program that makes sense for elite for Delta fliers.
 It can be particularly advantageous if you fully utilize the benefits (which can also benefit even the occasional Delta flier).
 Below are some of the perks the card can offer:

 #1.
 Up to 30,000 bonus SkyMiles every year

 The Delta Reserve offers an annual SkyMiles bonus when you meet the spending levels noted below:

 As with Delta's other SkyMiles cards, you're also earning 2 SkyMiles per dollar spent on Delta purchases and 1 SkyMile per dollar on all other eligible purchases.
-When combined with the annual bonus miles, there's a lot of opportunity to rack up miles quickly.
+When combined with the annual bonus miles, you have the opportunity to rack up miles quickly.

 - If you spend $30,000 or more on eligible purchases in a calendar year, you will be awarded 15,000 bonus miles.